StratusLab/stratuslab.github.com/_posts/2012-12-16-docs-cloud-init.md

     ssh,$HOME/.ssh/id_rsa.pub
     x-shellscript,run-http.sh

-For ssh keys, use the pseudo-mime-type of 'ssh'.
-A single file can be included literally (instead of being embedded in a multipart message) with a pseudo-mime-type of 'none'.
+For ssh keys, use the pseudo-mimetype of 'ssh'.
+A single file can be included literally (instead of being embedded in a multipart message) with a pseudo-mimetype of 'none'.

 This information can be passed directly to `stratus-run-instance` with the `--cloud-init` option:

     $ stratus-run-instance \
          --cloud-init \
-         ssh,$HOME/.ssh/id_rsa.pub#x-shellscript,run-http.sh
+         'ssh,$HOME/.ssh/id_rsa.pub#x-shellscript,run-http.sh' \
+         ... other options ...

 Note that in this case, multiple pairs are separated by a hash sign.
-You can also create a `cloud-init.txt` file with the information:
+You can also create a `cloud-init.txt` file containing the context
+information:

     $ stratus-prepare-context \
          ssh,$HOME/.ssh/id_rsa.pub \